 Zion National Park is a breathtaking scenic destination in the heart of southwestern Utah.
 The great thing about Zion is that it’s relatively smaller than other nearby national parks, making it easy to visit on shorter itineraries.
-If you’re in Las Vegas and looking to for something other than The Strip, Zion is only a 3-hour drive away.
+If you’re in Las Vegas and are looking for something other than The Strip, Zion is only a 3-hour drive away.
 Taking a road trip from Las Vegas is a great way to include Zion in your plans.
 Whether you’re into hiking or not, there’s something here to suit everyone.

 Introduction to Zion National Park